ssbc/ssb-server/README.md

 **What is Secure Scuttlebutt?**

-[Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) (SSB) is a fully-decentralized data network designed to replace centralized databases on the Web.
+[Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) (SSB) is a data network designed to replace centralized databases on the Web.
 It uses cryptographic keypairs to gossip unforgeable user-feeds across the network.
 "Pub" servers aggregate and redistribute the feeds, but SSB has no central authority: every node is equal, and the network is fully open.

 **What is Phoenix?**